 At The Eye Associates, our surgeons perform a technique known as “no-stitch” cataract surgery.
 By making a tiny, tunnel incision into the eye to remove the cataract, the eye’s own pressure seals the small incision so stitches become unnecessary, and the healing process is quicker.

 It is no longer necessary to use needle injections to numb the eye for cataract surgery.
 Today topical anesthesia with eye drops can be used to anesthetize your eye.
 Dr. Robert Friedman explains, “An advantage of topical anesthesia is that you are able to see immediately after cataract surgery, without waiting for the injection anesthesia to wear off.”
-Back to Top

 If you have had astigmatism all your life and the blurry vision that comes with it, cataract surgery is the time to get rid of it.
 Using several different methods during cataract surgery, astigmatism can be easily corrected.
 Some people are candidates for the high tech lens implants, the AcrySof IQ Toric IOL, TECNIS Toric, TECNIS Symfony Toric or the Trulign Toric IOL to correct their astigmatism.
 Another option for low to moderate amounts of astigmatism is with limbal relaxing incisions (LRI).
 Incisions are made with the LenSx laser, in the cornea to flatten and thereby correct the astigmatism.
 Ask your surgeon if your astigmatism can be corrected at the time of surgery.